 Our web servers are located in the same Azure Availability Set in each continent.

 An Azure Availability Set is a guarantee that Microsoft will not take web servers down for

 maintenance at the same time.
 Microsoft guarantees a 99.95% up time in each continent in this set up:

 We are 100% transparent and open about how we operate the service.
-If your question is not answered here, feel free to contact us on the live chat or use the Contact menu to call us or send us an email.
+If your question is not answered here, feel free to contact us using the live chat, or use the Contact menu to call us or send an email.